Northern Canada

 Why visit Manitoba

-Manitoba offers a compelling mix of wildlife, wilderness and culture that’s often overlooked, but never forgotten once discovered.
-This central Canadian province stretches from endless prairie to subarctic tundra, with vast boreal forest, shimmering lakes and rich Indigenous heritage in between.
+Manitoba offers a striking mix of wildlife, wilderness and culture that is often overlooked but unforgettable once discovered.
+This central Canadian province stretches from open prairie to subarctic tundra, with vast boreal forests, shimmering lakes and rich Indigenous heritage in between.

-Its biggest draw?
-The chance to see polar bears in the wild.
-In Churchill, along the shores of Hudson Bay, travellers can observe these majestic animals up close each autumn as they wait for the sea ice to return.
-In summer, beluga whales gather in their thousands in the same waters – a rare, unforgettable sight.
+Its most remarkable draw is the chance to see polar bears in the wild.
+In Churchill, along the shores of Hudson Bay, travellers can observe these majestic animals up close each autumn as they wait for the sea ice to form.
+In summer, beluga whales gather in their thousands in the same waters, a rare and memorable sight.

 Beyond Churchill, Manitoba offers year-round adventure.
-Paddle through the stillness of Whiteshell Provincial Park, hike in Riding Mountain, or catch the Northern Lights from a remote lodge.
-Winnipeg, the capital, is a hub of arts, history and culture, home to The Forks Market, the Canadian Museum for Human Rights, and a thriving culinary scene.
+Paddle through the still waters of Whiteshell Provincial Park, hike in Riding Mountain National Park or watch the Northern Lights from a remote lodge.
+Winnipeg, the capital, is a hub of arts, history and culture, home to The Forks Market, the Canadian Museum for Human Rights and a thriving local food scene.

-Throughout, there’s a deep connection to the land and those who have lived on it for millennia.
+Throughout the province, there is a deep connection to the land and the people who have lived on it for millennia.
 Indigenous cultures remain strong, with opportunities to learn through guided experiences and community-led initiatives.

-For those seeking something authentic, raw and off the well-worn path, Manitoba rewards in spades.
+For those seeking authentic, raw and off-the-beaten-path experiences, Manitoba rewards in abundance.

 Where to go in Manitoba